darcamo/darcamo.github.com/_posts/2014-08-07-using_latex_equations_in_jekyll.md

   ```

 Only the `src` line changed, when compared with the previous version.
 Also,
-replace `SITEBASEURL` with the correct jekyll variable for that.
+replace `SITEBASEURL` with the correct Jekyll variable for that.

 Regarding the actual content of the `mymathjaxdefs.js` file, I started by
 copying the content of the `config/local/local.js` file from MathJax and